 Another species of marine mammal is on the verge of extinction.
 The Vaquita (Phocoena sinus), a small porpoise endemic to the northern Gulf of Mexico, is reportedly just 30 individuals away from being lost forever.
 The name vaquita is Spanish for “little cow,” and it looks somewhat like a panda mixed with a dolphin.
 Because individuals suffer high mortality when trapped in illegal gill nets used by fishermen, the vaquita populations have plummeted since 1997.
 Mexico has spent millions trying to stop the illegal practice of using gill nets, but to date has not been able to prevent it completely.
+Continue reading Vaquita: The World’s Rarest Marine Mammal Is In Trouble

 With regulatory and market forces chipping away at the profit margins for coal-fired and oil-fired power plants, will the next few decades usher in a surge in more cost competitive renewable energy projects throughout the United States?
 Not likely.
 The reason is that most renewable energy sources are also facing similar challenges in addition to technological barriers.